The greatest alarm arose at the circumstance, that assemblies of the Latin states were held at the grove of Ferentina; and an unequivocal

 In 1266, Marino was bought by the Orsini, another important Roman family; they retained the town until the end of the XIVth century; in 1417 it was acquired by the Colonna with the help of Pope Martin V, a member of the family.
 At that time the entrance to the town from Rome was protected by Rocca Orsini, a small castle with a tall tower.

-(left-above) Inscription which was placed above Porta Romana, a gate which was pulled down in 1889; (left-below) the straight
+(left-above) 1596 inscription which was placed above Porta Romana, a gate which was pulled down in 1889; (left-below) the straight

-street opened by the Colonna from Porta Romana to their palace; (right) Palazzo Colonna
+street opened by the Colonna from the gate to their palace; (right) Palazzo Colonna

 The 1571 victory at Lepanto brought fame to Marcantonio Colonna, but he (and his successors) had to bear the financial consequences of having hired 12 manned galleys from the Grand Duke of Tuscany.